NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 ## Configure project properties for the package

-A NuGet package is a manifest in a *.nuspec* file that contains relevant metadata, such as the package identifier, version number, and description.
+A NuGet package includes a manifest (a `.nuspec` file), that contains relevant metadata such as the package identifier, version number, description, and more.
 Some of this metadata can be drawn from the project properties directly, which avoids having to separately update them in both the project and the manifest.
 The following steps describe how to set the applicable properties:

 1. Select **Project > Properties**, and then select the **Application** tab.